ffrancocisneros/labrute/README.md

 - Implement the experience
    - XP gain after a fight : 0% done
    - XP levels : 0% done
-   - Competences tree (specifications below) : 0% done
+   - Skills tree (specifications below) : 0% done
    - Change destiny after reaching a new XP level : 0% done
 - Apply the functionalities to the profiles of the players
    - custom weapons list : TODO
    - custom skills list  : TODO
    - custom characteristics list : TODO
    - custom pets list : TODO
-   - custom competences list : TODO

 ##  Specifications
-### Competences tree
+### Skills tree
 When reaching a new XP level, the player must chose 1 advantage among these 2 choices  :
 - Choice 1:
-   - Upgrade a characteristic of +3 points
-   - Upgrade a characteristic of +2 points, and another of +1 point
+   - Upgrade a characteristic of +3 points, or upgrade a characteristic of +2 points and another of +1 point
 - Choice 2: a random element proposed among:
    - 1 weapon
-   - 1 competence
+   - 1 skill
    - 1 pet

 Source : http://twin.tithom.fr/muxxu/labrute/experience/#arbre